“I feel trapped in my marriage but can’t leave because I don’t want to rock the boat. What do I do?”

 They feel lonely inside the relationship.

-And increasingly unseen, emotionally neglected, and misunderstood.
+And increasingly unseen, emotionally unfulfilled, and misunderstood.

 They start wondering if this is “it” for the rest of their life.